 We have neither engaged in any operations nor generated any revenues to date.
-Our only activities since inception have been organizational activities and those necessary to prepare for our initial public offering described below, and identifying a target for our initial business combination.
-We do not expect to generate any operating revenues until after completion of our initial business combination.
-We generate non-operating income in the form of interest income on marketable securities held in the trust account.
-We incur expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with completing our initial business combination.
+Our only activities since inception have been organizational activities and those necessary to prepare for our Initial Public Offering, described below, identifying a target for our initial Business Combination and we do not expect to generate any operating revenues until after completion of our initial Business Combination.
+We generate non-operating income in the form of interest income on marketable securities held in the Trust Account.
+We incur expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with completing our initial Business Combination, including the Proposed Transaction with Momentus.